udkyo/chatgpt-code-review-gerrit-plugin/README.md

 ## Commands

-- `/directive <DIRECTIVE_CONTENT>`: This command, when included in a comment with a subsequent directive description "<DIRECTIVE_CONTENT>", specifies a directive that ChatGPT must adhere to while reviewing the Patch/Change Set.
+### Review Commands

+Reviewing a Change Set or the last Patch Set can occur automatically upon submission or be manually triggered using the commands outlined in this section.

+#### Basic Syntax
 - `/review`: when used in a comment directed at ChatGPT on any Change Set, triggers a review of the full Change Set.
 A vote is cast on the Change Set if the voting feature is enabled and the ChatGPT Gerrit user is authorized to vote on it.
 - `/review_last`: when used in a comment directed at ChatGPT on any Change Set, triggers a review of the last Patch Set of the Change Set.
 Unlike `/review`, this command does not result in casting or updating votes.

-### Command Options
+#### Command Options

 - `--filter=[true/false]`: Controls the filtering of duplicate, conflicting and irrelevant comments, defaulting to "true" to apply filters.
 - `--debug`: When paired with `/review` or `/review_last` commands, this option displays useful debug information in each ChatGPT reply, showing all replies as though the filter setting were disabled.

+  **NOTE**: The usage of `--debug` option is disabled by default.
+To enable it, `enableMessageDebugging` setting must be set to true.

+### Directives

+Directives are mandatory instructions written in plain English that ChatGPT must adhere to during its reviews.
+They can be specified using the following command.

+#### Basic Syntax
+`/directive <DIRECTIVE_CONTENT>`: This command, when included in a comment with a subsequent directive description "<DIRECTIVE_CONTENT>", specifies a directive that ChatGPT must adhere to.

+### Dynamic Configuration

+You can now dynamically alter the plugin configuration via messages sent to the ChatGPT user, primarily for testing and debugging purposes.
+This feature becomes available when the `enableMessageDebugging` configuration setting is enabled.

+#### Basic Syntax
+- `/configure` displays the current settings and their dynamically modified values in a response message.
+- `/configure --<CONFIG_KEY_1>=<CONFIG_VALUE_1> [... --<CONFIG_KEY_N>=<CONFIG_VALUE_N>]` assigns new values to one or
+  more configuration keys.

+  **NOTE**: Values that include spaces, such as `gptSystemPrompt`, must be enclosed in double quotes.

+#### Command Options

+The `reset` option can be employed to restore modified settings to their original defaults.
+Its usage is detailed below:
+- `/configure --reset` restores all modified settings to their default values.
+- `/configure --reset --<CONFIG_KEY_1> [... --<CONFIG_KEY_N>]` specifically restores the indicated key(s) to their
+  default values.

 ## Testing